emo-eth/mcp-rust-docs/README.md

 # Start the server with stdio transport (default)
 npm start

-# Or start the server with SSE transport
+# Or start the server with SSE transport (default port 3001)
 npm run start:sse

 # Or build and start in one command